 Cell technology refers to a wide range of processes spanning from cell manufacturing (culturing, multiplication and scale-up), to preservation, banking and transport; identification, cell sorting and delivery, imaging and tracking; genetic engineering and gene editing; production of therapeutic biomolecules, including GMP compliance.

-Areas of application may include diagnostics, biosensors; cell and gene therapy, tissue engineering, immunotherapy, and vaccine and antibody production; predictive toxicology; synthetic biology; and modelling development and disease processes.
+Areas of application may include diagnostics, biosensors; cell and gene therapy, tissue engineering, immunotherapy, and vaccine and antibody production; predictive toxicology; synthetic biology; clinical trials and modelling development and disease processes.

 Where cell technology represents an enabling step in a longer process or more distant product, proposals may focus exclusively on that step and do not have to cover the whole innovation chain to the final product.
 For example, in a modified T-cell therapy for cancer, the proposal might be limited to the cell modification step; or in the case of cell-based monoclonal antibody production, the proposal might focus on cell culture scale-up or automation.